CHOICE ABOVE ALL OTHER LANDS

 East Sea Region

-Beaver Meadow wetland exhibit – Rochester Museum of Science
+Beaver Meadow wetland exhibit – Rochester Museum and Science Center

 Beginning at the most southern city in Nephite territory, the fenced cities near the shore of “the east sea” are: